ericbanzuzi/Thesis-DL-LC/README.md

 # BSc Thesis: Deep Learning - Lane Change Recognition/Prediction

-Using computer vision based deep learning approaches on the PREVENTION dataset (https://prevention-dataset.uah.es/) for the recognition and prediction of surrounding vehicle lane changing behaviour in highway.
+Using computer vision based deep learning approaches on the PREVENTION dataset (https://prevention-dataset.uah.es/) for the recognition and prediction of lane changing behaviour of surrounding vehicles in highways.

 ### Downloading the dataset
 To download the PREVENTION dataset, run the following command in the same directory as the file *data_downloader.sh*: